anniehedgpeth/anniehedgpeth.github.io/_posts/2019-01-02-inspec-basics-11.md

 ---
 layout: post
 title:  "InSpec Basics: Day 11 - Validating Azure Resources with InSpec Azure"
-date:   2018-12-31 12:00:00
+date:   2019-01-02 12:00:00
 categories: chef, chef compliance, inspec, security, tutorial, inspec tutorial, devsecops, devsecops, devops, azure, inspec-azure, terraform
 tags: chef, chef compliance, inspec, security, tutorial, inspec tutorial, devsecops, devsecops, devops, azure, inspec-azure, terraform
-image: /assets/article_images/2018-12-31-inspec-basics-11/inspec-basics-11.jpg
+image: /assets/article_images/2019-01-02-inspec-basics-11/inspec-basics-11.jpg
-image2: /assets/article_images/2018-12-31-inspec-basics-11/inspec-basics-11-mobile.jpg
+image2: /assets/article_images/2019-01-02-inspec-basics-11/inspec-basics-11-mobile.jpg
 ---
+Up until InSpec 2.0, you could only use InSpec to scan actual infrastructure.
+When resources became available in InSpec to scan cloud subscriptions, I was thrilled.
 There are a million and one reasons you'd want to take stock of your Azure resources.
 Whether you're trying to validate that your ARM template or Terraform script did what it said it was going to do, or you have compliance standards that you have to audit, or you just want to make sure that you don't write over anything before a deployment, the [`inspec-azure`](https://github.com/inspec/inspec-azure) gem is a great tool for this.

 But first, if you've missed out on any of my tutorials, you can find them here: